-- 19 (1) An applicant for a fourth class power engineer's certificate of qualification must - (a) be the holder of a third class marine engineer (motor) certificate of competency, or - (b) have completed a fourth class power engineering course approved by the provincial safety manager or be the holder of an engineering degree, and have been employed - (i) for a period of not less than 6 months as a power engineer in a fifth class plant in a position requiring a fifth class power engineer's certificate of qualification, - (ii) for a period of not less than 6 months as a power engineer trainee in - (A) a power plant that exceeds 10 m^2 of boiler capacity, - (B) a steam heating plant that exceeds 30 m^2 of boiler capacity, - (C) a fluid heating plant or low pressure thermal fluid plant that exceeds 150 m^2 of boiler capacity, or - (D) a low temperature low pressure fluid plant that exceeds 300 m2 of boiler capacity, or - (iii) for a period of at least 18 months acquiring experience acceptable to a provincial safety manager in the operation, design, construction, repair or maintenance of equipment to which this regulation applies, or would apply, if the equipment was located in British Columbia, and have successfully completed a fourth class power engineering course that has been approved by a provincial safety manager or provide proof of having an equivalent technical educational background that is approved by a provincial safety manager. - (2) and (3) Repealed.
+- 19 (1) An applicant for a fourth class power engineer's certificate of qualification must - (a) hold a marine engineer (motor) certificate of competency of third class or higher, or - (b) have completed a fourth class power engineering course approved by a provincial safety manager or be the holder of an engineering degree, and have been employed - (i) for a period of not less than 6 months as a power engineer in a fifth class plant in a position requiring a fifth class power engineer's certificate of qualification, - (ii) for a period of not less than 6 months as a power engineer trainee in - (A) a power plant that exceeds 10 m of boiler capacity, - (B) a steam heating plant that exceeds 30 m of boiler capacity, - (C) a fluid heating plant or low pressure thermal fluid plant that exceeds 150 m of boiler capacity, or - (D) a low temperature, low pressure fluid plant that exceeds 300 m of boiler capacity, or - (iii) for a period of at least 18 months acquiring experience acceptable to the provincial safety manager in the operation, design, construction, repair or maintenance of equipment to which this regulation applies, or would apply, if the equipment was located in British Columbia, and have successfully completed a fourth class power engineering course that has been approved by that provincial safety manager or provide proof of having an equivalent technical educational background that is approved by that provincial safety manager. - (2) and (3) Repealed.
 [B.C.
 Reg.
 134/2009, s.
-24 (f).] - (4) Despite subsection (1), a fourth class power engineer's certificate of qualification may be issued to an individual who holds a diploma issued after completing a one year full time day program in fourth class power engineering that has been approved by a provincial safety manager.
+24 (f).] - (4) Despite subsection (1), a fourth class power engineer's certificate of qualification may be issued to an individual who holds a certificate issued after completing a one year full time day program in fourth class power engineering that has been approved by a provincial safety manager. - (5) A one-time 6 month credit towards the qualifying time requirement specified in subsection (1) (b) will be granted to applicants who have received boiler plant computer simulation training at an educational or vocational facility approved by a provincial safety manager.

 [am.
 B.C.
 Regs.
 475/2004, Sch.
 4, s.
 4; 134/2009, s.
 24; 45/2017, Sch.
 4, s.
-5.]
+5; 170/2018, Sch.
+2, s.
+12.]